Extreme living: homes at the end of the Earth

 Self-reliance cabin, Ontario, Canada

-Inside, the log cabin is homely and warm.
-It's kept toasty amid the snow with a wood-burning stove which can also be used for cooking.
-Shawn built his dwelling by hand in 2017 without using any modern power tools.
-Impressive!
+Inside, the log cabin was homely and warm, with exposed wood walls and floors.
+Shawn kept it toasty amid the snow with a wood-burning stove, which he also used for cooking.

 Self-reliance cabin, Ontario, Canada